niklasnorin/red-thesis/source/17-method-implementation.md

 Although not directly related, please note again that the exported pins are local to the `GpioFS` instance.
 Which pins are exported (and so visible in the filesystem) are not shared between `GpioFS` instances, even if the `MemDB` is shared.

 ### Quarterdock
 While `GpioFS` provides the GPIOlib FUSE implementation and `MemDB` the storage, it is the Quarterdock CLI, Command Line Interface, which provides an interface to the user.
 In addition to this, it is also the part of the application which composes a complete working system out of these components.
+Figure \ref{10_1_7} shows an example run.

 ![A Quarterdock instance given two paths - one for the Target Application and one for the Emulated Hardware Application \label{10_1_7}](source/figures/10_1_7.png)